jasonmayes/Retraining-TensorFlow-Classifier-Using-Video/README.md

 ## Requirements
 1. Assumes max frames output per video is no more than 999999.
 2. Assumes you have already installed TensorFlow.
-See https://github.com/jasonmayes/Tensor-Flow-on-Google-Compute-Engine if not.
+See https://github.com/jasonmayes/Tensor-Flow-on-Google-Compute-Engine if not for my super fast getting started script.

 ## Usage